Prospect Theatre Company: Early years, Cambridge and Edinburgh

 The Prospect Theatre Company was born out of undergraduate productions at Oxford and founded in 1961 by Iain Mackintosh and Elizabeth Sweeting to present a summer season of plays at the Oxford Playhouse.
-They bought the company 'Prospect Productions Ltd' for a nominal sum from lawyer Laurence Harbottle founder of the arts law firm firm Harbottle & Lewis.
+They bought the company 'Prospect Productions Ltd' for a nominal sum from lawyer Laurence Harbottle, founder of the arts law firm Harbottle & Lewis.
 Harbottle had earlier created Prospect for a single summer season at Deal, Kent, to gain theatre experience.
 He became the first chairman of Prospect.
 A successful first season led to a further season in 1962.
 The following year, when the Playhouse closed for renovations, Prospect became a touring company associated with the Century Theatre.
 Toby Robertson directed the last play of the season, Vanbrugh's The Provoked Wife, with Eileen Atkins and Trevor Martin.
 The Provoked Wife opened at the 350-seat mobile Century Theatre which was parked by Mackintosh in an idyllic setting beside the Thames for the summer of 1963 while the Oxford Playhouse was closed for remodelling.
 The production was the first show for over a century at the newly restored Georgian Theatre Royal in Richmond, North Yorkshire, then transferred to the Vaudeville Theatre, London.
 The success of the Oxford seasons prompted the idea that Prospect should present productions beyond the summer season each year.

 In 1964, with support from the Arts Council of Great Britain and Dr. George Rylands, Prospect became a touring company based at the Arts Theatre, Cambridge, with Toby Robertson as artistic director, Richard Cottrell as associate director, and Iain Mackintosh as administrator.
 Between 1964 and 1966 Prospect staged 15 productions, presenting well-known plays as well as several rarely performed Classics including Vanbrugh's The Confederacy, with Robert Eddison and Hy Hazell, to celebrate the third centenary of Vanbrugh's birth, and Etherege's The Man of Mode, and a number of new plays.
 Timothy West joined the Company in 1966 to play Prospero.
 Later that year Prospect had its first invitation to the Edinburgh Festival.